Kashmir: Why are militants targeting Modi's BJP leaders? | DW | 14.06.2021

 The first killing of a BJP politician after the abrogation of Article 370 was that of senior leader Wasim Bari, who was shot dead along with his father and brother in July 2020 by suspected militants in northern Kashmir's Bandipora area.

-Kashmiris say the Modi administration's move to revoke the region's autonomy made the BJP extremely unpopular there.
+Kashmiris say the Modi administration's effort to revoke the region's autonomy made the BJP extremely unpopular there.

 "The agenda of the BJP to integrate Kashmir with India through demographic change, has turned its workers into soft targets for the local militants."